ncrna/PathogenTrack/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

 2 .
-Installing PathogenTrack.
+Installing PathogenTrack and the dependencies.
 ```sh
 conda env create -f environment.yml
 ```
-Users can install the dependencies manually.
+Users are strongly sugguested to install these software with conda.
 The dependencies and test versions are listed below.

 Package|Version
 --|:--: